 This project provides funds that help promote healthy lifestyles among AI/AN youth at selected Boys and Girls Club sites using the “Together Raising Awareness for Indian Life” (T.R.A.I.L.) curriculum.
 The long-term goal is to prevent or delay the onset of obesity and related diseases, such as type 2 diabetes.

 Each of the 12 IHS Areas has an Area Diabetes Consultant (ADC) who provides support and training to SDPI sites in that Area.
 The ADCs are health care professionals with expertise in diabetes.
 They play a critical role in diabetes program improvement, as well as SDPI grant oversight and accountability.

 Tribal consultation is an integral part of federal program development.
-The TLDC makes recommendations to the IHS Director on broad-based policy and advocacy priorities for diabetes and related chronic conditions.
+The Tribal Leaders Diabetes Committee (TLDC) makes recommendations to the IHS Director on broad-based policy and advocacy priorities for diabetes and related chronic conditions.
 The TLDC is composed of one elected Tribal Leader from each of the 12 IHS Areas, one federal representative, and technical advisors from groups representing national organizations.